Tokophobia, the fear of pregnancy and giving birth, affects up to 10% of women. Hypnotherapy could help you.

 If you’re suffering from tokophobia then you’re far from alone.
 I’ve used hypnotherapy for tokophobia in Reading, Oxford, Wallingford, London and Thame to help a good many women overcome their fear or disgust at the idea of being pregnant and giving birth.

 It’s not particularly difficult to develop fear or disgust at the thought of such things.
 Everybody knows somebody who had a difficult time of it.
 Magazines, TV programs and the internet are full of such stories.
 Relatives and friends will almost compete to give the most lurid account of their own experience of giving birth.
+Perhaps your own mother regaled you with a story of how difficult it was to give birth to you.
+These stories sink in over time and the fear develops that childbirth and pregnancy simply have to be difficult and dangerous.

 I also offer hypnotherapy online for tokophobia, using vsee, zoom or whatsap.
 Please get in touch for more details as to how this works.